cjoke/smallapps/README.md

  this aichatbot works but its messy and not redundant. so I guess I will do some cleaning when I have time for that.

+## simple task manager
+Requirements :
+sqlalchemy

+A simple task manager
+simple dialog
+0 = exit
+1 = list tasks
+2 = add task
+    2.1 = new dialog
+3 = remove task
+    3.1 = choose task to be removed from the list
 HAVE FUN SHARING! :)